Anusha-janardhan/rg-doc/source/Features.rst

   a.
 If there are any failed provisioned products in my products panel you cannot do actions on the project.
 You need to terminate that product.
   b.
 Once the project is failed, We can do repair to the project.
 Click on the "Repair" button which is on the project details page.
 We can see related events on the events page.
   c.
 Once the project is failed we can do catalog sync on a project.
 Click on the "Sync" button which is on the project details page.
 We can see related events on the events page.
   d.
-If the project is in a “Paused” or "Active"  state the Principal Investigator user can “Add Budget”.
+If the project is in a “Paused” or "Active"  state the Admin user can “Add Budget”.
 If the budget amount added, brings the project back within the budget threshold, the “Resume” button will be visible to the user.
   e.
-If the project is no longer required, the Principal Investigator user can click on the “Archive” button which is on the project details page.
+If the project is no longer required, the Admin user can click on the “Archive” button which is on the project details page.
 We can see related events on the events page.

-Budgets (for Principal Investigator)
+Project Level Budget screen
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a Principal Investigator, you can view the organization-wide budgets from the **Budgets** screen with a drill-down to the project, researcher and product level.
+As an Administrator, you can view the organization-wide budgets from the **Budgets** screen with a drill-down to the project, researcher and product level.

 **Navigation to Budget screen**

-Sign in as the Principal Investigator.
 Click on the “☰” Symbol which is available on the left side header.
 Click on the "Budgets" menu item through this, you can navigate to the Budget Details page.

 .. image:: images/PrincipalInvestigator_Budgets_Navigation.png